 - Correlation Given two data sets, the correlation measures the degree to which the two data sets move in lockstep.
 Please refer to the nextto-last slide. - > DK1 and DK2 The bidding zones of Western and Eastern Denmark as indicated at the picture. - > Eastern Denmark See DK2. - > EEX European Energy Exchange.
-Please refer to www.eex.com. - > ENOYR-12 See ticker symbol. - > EPAD Electricity Price Area Differential.
+Please refer to the web site eex.com. - > EPAD Electricity Price Area Differential.
 See CfD. - > Financial contract In this presentation, it's a common term for the power derivatives forward contract and future contract.